Hans Hateboer

 A Groningen youth product, Hateboer spent three-and-a-half Eredivisie seasons with the club before joining Italian club Atalanta in 2017.
-In February 2020, he scored the first goal in a UEFA Champions League knockout-phase match for the club.
+In February 2020, he scored the first goal in a UEFA Champions League knockout phase match for the club.
+After seven and a half seasons with Atalanta, Hateboer joined French club Rennes in 2024.

 Club career

 Groningen

 A product of the Groningen academy, Hateboer made his professional debut on 18 January 2014 in a match against RKC Waalwijk.
 During the match, which ended in a 1–1 draw, he made an assist and was later sent off.
 On 19 February 2014, Hateboer signed a three-year contract extension, which entered into force retroactively on 1 February 2014.
 In the final of the play-offs for European football, he scored a decisive goal against AZ.
 During the 2013–14 season, he had developed from an amateur player from the youth teams to a starting caliber player in the Groningen team.
 The following season, 2014–15, Hateboer was part of the team that won its first major trophy, the KNVB Cup which qualified the team for the UEFA Europa League.

 In the final year of his deal, Hateboer made it clear that his intention was to leave on a Bosman at the end of the season, which meant that Groningen sold him to Atalanta in the January transfer window rather than lose him for nothing in the summer.
 When he left Groningen in January 2017 Hateboer had been credited with the most assists for a defender in the Eredivisie that season.